westonrobot/scout_ros/README.md

 A [sample](samples/scout_v2_nav.xacro) .xacro file is present in this repository.
 The base .xacro file of an empty scout platform is included in this sample, and additional links are defined.

-The nodes in this ROS package is made to handle only the control of the scout platform and publishing of the status of the platform.
-A separate node should be created by the user to handle the sensors.
+The nodes in this ROS package are made to handle only the control of the scout base and publishing of the status.
+Additional nodes may need to be created by the user to handle the sensors.

 ### Alternative Odometry Calculation